CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/RootGaugeFactory.md

 ## **Deploying Gauges**

 The `RootGaugeFactory` allows the deployment of root gauges on Ethereum and child gauges on the child chains.
-Root gauges can only be deployed if there is a `bridger` contract set for the given chain ID.
-To check if that is the case, the `get_bridger(chain_id)` function can be used.
+Root gauges can only be deployed if there is a `bridger` contract set for the given chain ID, otherwise the chain is not supported.

+To check if a certain chain is supported can be done by calling `Bridger.get_bridger(chain_id)`.
+If a address is returnd, the chain is supported.
+If `ZERO_ADDRESS` is returned, the chain is not supportd and no root gauge can be deployed.

 ### `deploy_gauge`